fracpete/mini-weka/README.md

 # mini-weka
 Stripped down fork of Weka 3.9.x branch (HEAD) without package manager and user interface.
+PMML support and certain XML support (e.g., for serialization) was removed as well to reduced the number of dependencies.
+Finally, several classes got reverted to pre-MTJ matrix versions (PrincipalComponents, LinearRegression, GaussianProcesses, MultiVariateGaussianEstimator).
-Also reverted classes to pre-MTJ matrix versions (PrincipalComponents, LinearRegression, GaussianProcesses, MultiVariateGaussianEstimator) to achieve a pure Java library with minimal dependencies (only java-cup-runtime).
+Overall, the changes achieved a pure Java library with minimal dependencies (only java-cup-runtime).

 ## Code base